Illustration by Edpuzzle Staff

 This online course is made up of 5 modules that total 60 minutes.
 It’s a perfect addition to your flipped classroom because students can complete it at their own pace and over the course of a few days or a few weeks.

-If you prefer to personalize the videos for your class, feel free to add your own comprehension questions by just logging in to Edpuzzle and coping the lessons to your content.
+If you prefer to personalize the videos for your class, feel free to add your own comprehension questions by just logging in to Edpuzzle and copying the lessons to your content.

 With topics covering everything from learning styles to organization tips, your students are bound to pick up a few practical ideas.